The Ultimate Hoshin Kanri X Matrix Guide

 This quadrant translates the long-term objectives into specific, measurable annual objectives, which the organization aims to achieve within a year to move closer to the long-term objective.
 Annual objectives serve as a bridge between long-term objectives and operational tactics, i.e., improvement projects.

-In the optimal case, one long-term objective should be linked with one annual objective.
+Ideally, one long-term objective should be linked with one annual objective.
 However, breaking one long-term objective into a few milestones (annual objectives) is often the case.
 This quadrant should have 5-8 annual objectives.
 For example, one could have a long-term objective of 100 MEUR revenue split into two annual objectives: 50 MEUR revenue and the “introduction of a new product.”

 Key questions to consider in defining annual objectives